johnmaina294/delanistudio/README.md

 ## Live Website
 https://johnmaina294.github.io/delanistudio/
 ## Description
-This simple website shows the names one has according to the Akhan Naming system which uses days of week and gender to determine the name one should have.
+This simple website shows the landing page of a fictious studio.
 ## Technologies Used
 HTML | CSS | JavaScript
 ### License